NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/extensibility/key-management.md

 # Key management extensibility

+>[!TIP]
-Tip: Read the [key management](../implementation/key-management.md#data-protection-implementation-key-management.md) section before reading this section, as it explains some of the fundamental concepts behind these APIs.
+> Read the [key management](../implementation/key-management.md#data-protection-implementation-key-management.md) section before reading this section, as it explains some of the fundamental concepts behind these APIs.

 >[!WARNING]
 > Types that implement any of the following interfaces should be thread-safe for multiple callers.